- Pipelines Specific Environment Variables

 These deploy variables provide features and functionality when deploying using Pipelines.

 The DISTELLI_INSTALLVIEW deploy variable allows you to specify hash file(s) of values used when injecting data into templates using the Pipelines templating feature.
-For more info see: Working with Templates on Deploy.
+For more information, see: Working with Templates on Deploy.

 User Supplied Manifest Environment Variables